Trung0246/ComfyUI-0246/README.md

 Warning: The recent changes I have changed how Highway and Junction tracking types.
 Therefore the best way to mitigrate this is to just copy the `_query` or `_offset`, create a new Highway or Junction, paste the string then reconnect everything over.
 I've probably find a way to automate this.

-I recommended you to play around with this sample workflow:
+I recommended you to play around with this sample workflow (edit 2024-01-20: kind of obsolete but should still works with some manual fixes):

 <details>
     <p align="center">